ibm-cloud-docs/Backup/offline-agent-linux.md

 * What is the web-based Agent Console username?
 This entry is the same username that is used to log in to Portal.
 * What is the web-based Agent Console password?
 This entry is the same password that is used to log in to Portal.

-For more information about viewing or changing the backup password, see [Managing username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
+For more information about viewing or changing the backup password, see [Managing the username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
 {: tip}

 If the previous steps don't work, pull up and review the most recent BUAgent-X.XLOG.